 - Abnormal muscle tones, such as hypertonia or hypotonia

 - Vision and hearing impairment

 - Joint deformations in microcephaly cases associated with Zika virus infection

-A head size below the first percentile on a growth chart is diagnosed as microcephaly in infants, irrespective of the presence of other signs and symptoms.
+A head size below the third percentile on a growth chart is diagnosed as microcephaly in infants, irrespective of the presence of other signs and symptoms.

 You may seek pediatric consultation if you feel that your baby has a smaller head circumference or their head size is not growing during infancy.

 Microcephaly can be congenital (present at birth) or develop during infancy.
 The following are the various genetic and environmental factors that may lead to microcephaly (2).